Imaginator: Concept and recording

 After the success of their first album, After the Rain, and years of touring, Nelson returned to the studio to record their second album.
 Gunnar Nelson has said on interviews that they were "a little angry too because the whole music industry seemed to change, as well as our own label", referring to how labels and audiences were moving away from the music style that had made them popular at first.

 They came up with a concept album that Nelson described as "really dark and brooding and angry".
 Gunnar described the concept as being "about the machine that is the media.
 That same machine that built us up and was also ready to tear us down".
 The album comments on society's dependence on technology and media to make decisions, and how people should take control of their lives and their choices.

 Gunnar has also said the band wanted to prove their musicianship and showcase the talent of each member.
 He has said that the sound of the album is a representation of their live sound at the time.

 According to Gunnar Nelson, Imaginator was recorded "in isolation" and nobody from Geffen was involved in the process.
-He has said that producer John Kalodner was "too busy making Aerosmith records" and he never visited the studio during the recording, so they decided to continue recording the album they had envisioned, hoping he would like it in the end.
+He has said that John Kalodner was "too busy making Aerosmith records" and he never visited the studio during the recording, so they decided to continue recording the album they had envisioned, hoping he would like it in the end.
 He also referred to the process as a "creative catharsis" saying that they felt they were under attack and they were "exorcising our demons, and we brought it into Geffen".

-Production began August–September 1992 at Granny's House Recording Studio in Reno, NV.
-Demos were tracked previously at Cherokee Studios in LA, CA. The album was recorded and co-produced by David Holmann who had recorded Olivia Newton-John, Little River Band, Bush and No Doubt.
+Production began August–September 1992 at Granny's House Recording Studio in Reno, Nevada.
+Demos were tracked previously at Cherokee Studios in Los Angeles, California.
+The album was recorded and co-produced by David Holmann who had recorded Olivia Newton-John, Little River Band, Bush and No Doubt.
 Several tracks originally recorded never ended up on the ultimate release of either the "Imaginator" or "Because They Can" records.